Badung Strait

 Badung Strait is a strait on the south east side of Bali in Indonesia.

 It lies between the islands of Bali and Nusa Penida.
 It is about 60 km long and 20 km wide.

 History

-In February 1942, the battle of Badung Strait was fought here.
+In February 1942, the battle of Badung Strait was fought in this strait.

 It is usually reported as a body of water that has accidents and mishaps.

 Tourist attractions

 On the shores of the bay are resort and tourist areas, which are widely known internationally, in particular, Nusa Dua, Tanjung Benoa and Sanur.